JasperBusschers/multi-objective-Rubik-s-cube/experiment1/README.md

 # experiment 1

-In the first experiment I try to find an efficient way for solving the 1 of the multiple objectives in the rubik's cube.
+In the first experiment I try to find an efficient way for solving one of the multiple objectives in the rubik's cube.
 This objective is coloring 1 predefined face of the cube all the same color.

 In these experiments we will look for the best reward scheme and state representation to do this.